 If you are interested in the sustainable growth and development of the Washington, D.C. metropolitan region, ULI Washington is for you.
 ULI is a nonprofit research and education organization supported by its members.
-Founded in 1936, the Institute now has over 30,000 members in 95 countries, representing the entire spectrum of land use and real estate development disciplines working in private enterprise and public service – including leading property owners, investors, advisors, developers, architects, lawyers, lenders, planners, regulators, contractors, engineers, university professors, librarians, students, and interns.
-ULI Washington is one of ULI’s largest District Councils worldwide, with almost 2,000 members.
+Founded in 1936, the Institute now has over 40,000 members in 95 countries, representing the entire spectrum of land use and real estate development disciplines working in private enterprise and public service – including leading property owners, investors, advisors, developers, architects, lawyers, lenders, planners, regulators, contractors, engineers, university professors, librarians, students, and interns.
+ULI Washington is one of ULI’s largest District Councils worldwide, with over 2,000 members.
 We welcome membership and participation from all types of organizations, both private and public, who share our commitment to responsible land use to sustain the growth and prosperity of the National Capital region.

 ULI Washington has a variety of committees, composed of volunteer ULI members that form the backbone of the ULI Washington organization.
 Committees generally consist of members who have attended events, work for companies that are corporate and or/event sponsors, and take an active interest in specific aspects of ULI Washington and the operation of the district council.

 Committees are formed at the beginning of each fiscal year (July 1) for the following program year.
 It is the goal of ULI Washington to have diverse membership on the committees with representatives of all industry sectors, and with seasoned real estate professionals as well as Young Leaders from the public and private sector.